MacBook Air

-The MacBook Air is a line of consumer-oriented high-end Mac notebook computers developed and manufactured by Apple since 2008.
-It features a thin, light structure in a machined aluminum case and currently either a 13-inch or 15-inch screen.
-The MacBook Air's lower prices relative to the larger, higher performance MacBook Pro have made it Apple's entry-level notebook since the discontinuation of the original MacBook line in 2012.
+The MacBook Air is a line of consumer-oriented high-end notebook computers in the Mac series developed and manufactured by Apple since 2008.
+It features a thin, light structure in a machined aluminum case and either a 13 or 15 in screen.
+The MacBook Air's lower prices relative to the larger, higher performance MacBook Pro made it Apple's entry-level notebook for over a decade since the discontinuation of the original MacBook line in 2012, until the introduction of the MacBook Neo in 2026.